Marbrer History, Family Crest & Coats of Arms

-England in the enormous movement of people that followed the Norman Conquest of 1066.
+The name Marbrer was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Marbrer family lived in Cheshire, at the manor of Marbury, from whence they took their name.
 However, we must look to Normandy to find the first record of the family.
-It was there that "Nicholas Merbury, Butler of the King, Normandy" CITATION[CLOSE]
+It was there that "Nicholas Merbury, Butler of the King, Normandy" was found 1180-1195.

 Early Origins of the Marbrer family